 Ac tions: Time Frame: Responsible Agency: Funding: Quantified Objectives: A) Update the City's residential design guidelines and standards to encourage "visitability" and universal design features in new homes and accessory dwelling units.
-By 2026 Community Development Department - Planning Division General Fund 10 universal design housing units to facilitate accessibility for persons with disabilities and seniors; encouraging at least 5 of these units to be located near transit stations and services. В) Expand consumer awareness by providing information on universal design features at the City's Permit Center and develop resource information for the City's Permit Center website.
-By 2026 Community Development Department - Planning Division General Fund n/a C) Continue to implement Building Code accessibility requirements that apply to projects that incorporate universal design features to promote integrated housing accessible to seniors and persons with disabilities.
-By 2026 Community Development Department - Planning and Building Divisions General Fund See Program 1.5.1A
+Update the City's Design Standards and Guidelines after completion of the General Plan Update and Development Code Update in December 2025.
+Community Development Department - Planning Division General Fund 10 universal design housing units to facilitate accessibility for persons with disabilities and seniors; encouraging at least 5 of these units to be located near transit stations and services. В) Expand consumer awareness by providing information on universal design features at the City's Permit Center and develop resource information for the City's Permit Center website.
+Make information available on the City's website by December 2024.
+Community Development Department - Planning Division General Fund n/a C) Continue to implement Building Code accessibility requirements that apply to projects that incorporate universal design features to promote integrated housing accessible to seniors and persons with disabilities.
+Ongoing as the City assists applicants at the Permit Center and through plan checks.
+Community Development Department - Planning and Building Divisions General Fund See Program 1.5.1A